-ComFrame Standard M2E1-1 The IAIG clearly identifies the legal and management structu ires and inter-relationships within the IAIG (IAIG Profile).
-Parameter M2E1-1-1 The IAIG Profile provides sufficient information to enable the IAIG to determine whether the legal and management structures give rise to any specific risks and demonstrate how such risks are mitigated.
-Guideline M2E1-1-1-1 The IAIG Profile includes items such as: legal structure including off-balance sheet entities and branches the jurisdictions within which entities are established/ incorporated, domiciled, or have operations, including through branches interrelations/interlinkages (including financial and non-financial ties) with other entities location of the Head of the IAIG details of the shareholding structure and significant shareholdings, including controlling shareholders governance structure including management bodies and key responsibilities materiality of entities or business units within the structure.
-Where the number of entities in an IAIG renders a single IAIG Profile unwieldy, the group-wide supervisor, in conjunction with the IAIG, should consider sub-profiles.
+The IAIG clearly identifies the legal and management structures and inter-relationships within the IAIG (IAIG Profile).

+The IAIG Profile provides sufficient information to enable the IAIG to determine whether the legal and management structures give rise to any specific risks and to demonstrate how such risks are mitigated.

+The IAIG Profile includes items such as:

+- legal structure including off-balance sheet entities and branches - the jurisdictions within which entities are established/ incorporated, domiciled, or have operations, including through branches - interrelations/interlinkages (including financial and non- financial ties) with other entities - location of the Head of the IAIG - details of the shareholding structure and significant shareholdings, including controlling shareholders - governance structure including boards of directors and their committee structure - management structure, including management bodies and key responsibilities - materiality of entities or business units within the structure.

+Where the number of entities in the IAIG renders a single IAIG Profile unwieldy, the group-wide supervisor, in conjunction with the IAIG, should consider sub-profiles.

 Guideline M2E1-1-1-2 The IAIG Profile will assist in determining if the group structure and its inherent risks inhibit effective risk management and/or supervision of the IAIG.
 Guideline M2E1-1-1-3 Matters which could give rise to such risks and need to be considered include: complexity of the legal, management and shareholding structures, and of management responsibilities geographic issues, such as domicile of group entities, place of incorporation, jurisdictions in which the IAIG is active interrelationships, dependencies and the differing materiality of entities or business units the ability to restructure the IAIG during, or in response to, periods of stress.
-Guideline M2E1-1-1-4 An IAIG may establish different management structures that, for example: mirror the legal structure of the group establish competence centres for certain lines of business centralise certain functions in one location.
+Guideline M2E1-1-1-4 The IAIG may establish a management structure with different degrees of centralisation or decentralisation.
+For example, the management structure may: • mirror the legal structure of the group • establish competence centres for certain lines of business • place certain functions in one location.
 Whatever structure is adopted, the IAIG should consider risks arising from: the division of authority and decision making between business line management and local management the availability of technical skills at business line and local level difficulties in repositioning or restructuring the group where entities do not have the skills and systems necessary to continue operating without centralised group support.

-Guideline M2E1-1-1-5 It may be useful for an IAIG to map its management structure to its legal structure as an addition to its IAIG Profile.
-This may assist Senior Management of the IAIG in understanding where risks from the matrix of management and legal structures may emerge and also in explaining this to involved supervisors.
-ComFrame Standard M2E1-2 enable it to deal with crisis situations. procedures, within its legal and management structure, that Parameter M2E1-2-1 The IAIG draws up contingency plans and procedures that describe how the IAIG would restructure or reposition its business strategy to achieve the following: acceptable financial condition and protection of all policyholders, no matter where they are domiciled.
-Guideline M2E1-2-1-1 Contingency plans should describe how the IAIG would: continue operating its entire insurance business (i.e. consider non-insurance operations that could be discontinued) and/or continue operating certain profitable lines of insurance business while restructuring or running off its discontinued business lines in an orderly fashion.
-Contingency plans should include possible restructuring.
-They describe how: the IAIG as a whole could continue in business with a modified legal structure and/or some lines of business/entities could be disposed of to free up resources to support retained lines of business/entities.
+It may be useful for the IAIG to map its management structure to its legal structure as an addition to its IAIG Profile.
+This may assist Senior Management of the IAIG to:

+- understand where risks from the management and legal structures may emerge - clarify the degree of centralisation or decentralisation of the management and control functions and identify challenges arising from the structure adopted - explain these to involved supervisors.